MicrosoftDocs/VBA-Docs/api/PowerPoint.Shapes.AddCurve.md

 ## Example

-The following example adds a two-segment B?zier curve to myDocument.
+The following example adds a two-segment Bézier curve to myDocument.

 ```vb